octimot/StoryToolkitAI/FEATURES.md

 transcripts and then export them as EDL or XML so that you can import them into your NLE and start editing.

 To select transcript segments:
-- add transcript segments by selecting them in the Transcription Window -> right clicking -> clicking "Add to Story"
+- add transcript segments by selecting them in the Transcription Window -> right-clicking -> clicking "Add to Story"
-- or, you can add them by right clicking any of the search results in the Advanced Search window and clicking "Add to Story"
+- or, you can add them by right-clicking any of the search results in the Advanced Search window and clicking "Add to Story"

 We're currently working to implement adding the indexed video segments (and results) to the Story Editor too.